Blanket Size Chart and Dimensions Guide

 2. Double Blanket Size

-The double or full-size blanket is big enough to cover a full-size mattress.
+The double or full-size blanket is big enough to cover a full mattress.
 The full blanket size dimensions are 85 inches wide and 90 inches long.
 So, they may fit snugly on a thick full bed or a regular queen bed.

 3. Queen Blanket Size